privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 ##### Auction service

-The Auction service runs in the [Trusted Execution Environment][29] on a supported cloud platform.
+The Auction service runs in the [trusted execution environment][29] on a supported cloud platform.
 This service responds to requests from the [SellerFrontEnd service][21] and doesn't have access to arbitrary untrusted endpoints.